Liberian Americans: The first Liberians in the United States

-Between 1822 and the second half of the 19th century, especially with the abolition of slavery in the United States in the 1860s, many slaves returned to Africa, settling in West Africa and founding Liberia (inhabiting regions already populated).
-Liberian migration to the United States did not resume again until the first half of the 20th century when the first Liberians went to the United States.
-However, only several hundred of Liberians immigrated to the United States, a very small number compared with the people who emigrated from Europe, Asia and Latin America.
-In the 1950s and 1960s only a few hundred Liberian migrated to the United States (232 and 569 respectively).
-It was not until the 1970s when there was a considerable immigration from Liberia, which amounted to 2081 people.
-This low immigration was due to the fact that Liberia was one of the most stable democracies and prosperous economies in Africa up until the military coup in 1980.
+Between 1822 and the second half of the 19th century, many free people of color and slaves returned to Africa, settling in West Africa and founding Liberia (inhabiting regions already populated) under the aegis of the American Colonization Society.
+Only several hundred Liberians immigrated to the United States in the early 20th century, a very small number compared with the people who emigrated from Europe, Asia and Latin America.
+This continued in the 1950s and 1960s, as only 232 and 569 Liberians immigrated to the United States in each respective decade.
+It was not until the 1970s that there was a considerable outmigration from Liberia, which amounted to 2,081 people.
+This low immigration was due to the fact that Liberia was one of the more stable democracies and economies in Africa prior to the military coup in 1980.

 First Liberian Civil War

 During the 20th century few Liberian emigrated to United States; most who did were students.
 However, during the First Liberian Civil War (1989–96), thousands of Liberians emigrated to the United States.
 From 1990 through 1997, the INS reported that 13,458 Liberians fled to the United States and lived there permanently.
 During these years, there were also tens of thousands who sought temporary refuge in the United States.
 In 1991 alone, the INS guaranteed Temporary Protective Status (TPS) to approximately 9,000 Liberians in the United States.

 After the war, another 6,000 Liberians moved to Providence, Rhode Island.
 About 10,000 other Liberians settled across the U.S. and most of them decided to stay after the war ended.
 Although the INS revoked the TPS status in 1997 following national elections in Liberia, many of these Liberian Americans refused return to Liberia.
 In 1999, the U.S. Congress decided to give the Liberian refugees permanent status in the United States.